 About the Journal

-The Journal of Modern Languages (JML) is curently an open access, peer-reviewed journal published by the Faculty of Languages and Linguistics at the University of Malaya, Malaysia.
+The Journal of Modern Languages (JML) is an international peer-reviewed, open access journal published by the Faculty of Languages and Linguistics at Universiti Malaya in Malaysia.
 It is devoted to publishing research reports and discussions that represent an important contribution to current understandings of central issues in the broad field of modern language studies.
-Founded in 1983, the Journal primarily publishes papers that describe scientific studies of language use, processing and development.
+Founded in 1983, the Journal primarily published papers that describe scientific studies of language use, processing and development.
 Starting from 2019, the Journal also welcomes the submission of manuscripts in the form of review papers and meta-analyses, and from 2020, the Journal is publishing two issues per year.

 Focus and Scope: JML welcomes papers in (but not restricted to):